 What We Do

 Fire companies are the basic unit of firefighting with a crew of firefighters assigned to a particular piece of fire apparatus and station.
-Each fire company is organized, equipped, and trained for particular functions as outlined below.
-For all fire companies, life safety (search & rescue) is always the first consideration followed by incident stabilization (fire control, attack, suppression, ventilation) and property conservation (overhaul & salvage).
+For all fire companies, life safety (search and rescue) is always the first consideration followed by incident stabilization (fire control, attack, suppression, ventilation), and property conservation (overhaul and salvage).
 All crew members go through extensive and continuous training that is both physically and mentally challenging in order to be able to complete the demanding functions that firefighting requires.
-Although each company may perform a specific duty at an incident, it is the team work and coordination of the entire responding team of companies that safely, efficiently, and effectively saves lives, stabilizes the incident, and minimizes damage to property.
-A typical first alarm structure fire response will include 2 engine companies, 2 ladder companies, 1 medic unit, and the command car.

 Fire engines (or pumper) are the most common type of company in the City of Madison Fire Department with a total of eleven (11) engines in service on a daily basis.
 Engines are located at stations 1, 3, 4, 5, 7, 8, 9, 10, 11, 12 and 13.
 All engines are equipped with a pump, several hundred gallons of water, and large amount of hose line of various sizes for fire attack and exposure protection.
 Engines also carry ladders to access multiple floor structures, self-contained breathing apparatus (SCBA), tools used for forcible entry and extrication from vehicle accidents, first aid equipment, a variety of hose appliances and tools, and assorted other equipment.
 The crew of an Engine Company usually consists of an officer, apparatus engineer, and two firefighters.